November 24th, 2009

 The fee for the class series is covered by most insurance companies.
 A family member or friend is encouraged to attend at no additional cost.

 The Great River Diabetes Education Program is a service of Great River Medical Center.
 It has been awarded the American Diabetes Association Education Recognition Certificate for a quality diabetes self-management program.
-Recognition assures that our education programs meet the National Standards for Diabetes Self-management Education programs and are an essential component of effective diabetes treatment.
-It also is accredited by the Iowa Department of Public Health.
-Your insurance may require this for coverage.
+Recognition assures that education programs meet the National Standards for Diabetes Self-management Education and are an essential component of effective diabetes treatment.
+The hospital's program also is accredited by the Iowa Department of Public Health.

 The Great River Diabetes Education Program is offered through the Center for Rehabilitation.
 For more information, please call (319) 768-4100.